CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    These will be the images that you actually run and deploy to match the permissions on your mounted storage.

-For the local deployment option with Docker Compose, follow the instructions below, otherwise get back to the instructions for your deployment option you're following.
+For the local deployment option with Docker Compose, follow the instructions below, otherwise get back to the instructions of deployment option you're following.

 ## Running locally with Docker Compose